Kenny Demens

-Kenny Demens (born February 4, 1990) is a former American football linebacker.
-He most recently played for the Arizona Cardinals of the National Football League (NFL).
-He spent the 2013 on the Cardinals practice squad, after playing his redshirt senior season in 2012 for the Michigan Wolverines football team.
+Kenny Demens (born February 4, 1990) is an American former professional football player who was a linebacker for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Michigan Wolverines, playing his redshirt senior season in 2012.
 He was a 2011 honorable mention All-Big Ten Conference selection and the 2011 team leader in tackles.
+Demens spent the 2013 season on the Cardinals practice squad.
 In 2014, he began the season on the active roster.
 He had a season-ending injury in 2015 and was cut in 2016.
+During his NFL career, he mostly played special teams.